Yes, stay-at-home moms need life insurance coverage.

-The question arises - how much life insurance does a stay at home mom or spouse actually require, if any at all?
+Then the question arises - how much life insurance does a stay at home mom or spouse actually require?

 The amount can be determined by a professional in the life insurance trade – a professional life insurance advisor.
 He or she will undertake a "needs analysis" to come up with the amount of life insurance that is needed.

-It's common thought that a stay at home mom does not offer any contribution to the family in terms of an annual income.
+It's common thought that a mother that stays at home with the children does not offer any contribution to the family in terms of an annual income.
 Therefore, why would she require life insurance?

 No doubt there are other responsibilities besides those.